MuhammadMooazam/MySQL-with-Python/README.md

 Open your MySQL Command Line Client; it should have appeared with a mysql> prompt.
 If you have set any password, write your password here.
 Now, you are connected to the MySQL server, and you can execute all the SQL command at mysql> prompt as follows.

-**For example:** Check the already created databases with show databases command:
+**For example:** Check the already created databases with the show databases command:
 ![image](https://user-images.githubusercontent.com/63813881/173280683-4ac11109-c2fa-4087-a6a5-8782b959f179.png)

 ## Install Library in Python